kmaluccio/group_7_project/README.md

 Description of source data:
 - We were able to find data for the diseases on the CDC website.
 The air quality and income data was found on Kaggle.
 We sorted through many data sites to find health data based on different diseases as well as air quality data.
 The air quality data also has income information that we can use as another variable in our regression model to see if we can predict disease from these factors.
 We were able to merge this data by the city location.
 Therefore, if we can predict disease based on air quality or income, we can look at which cities are affected the most or the least.
-- Additional Sources: Follow this link to read an article that describes particle matter (PM) which can be found in our dataset.
+- Additional Resources: Follow this link to read an article that describes particle matter (PM) which can be found in our dataset.
 The article also discusses the effect of PM on the air quality.
 [Particle Matter and Health](https://ww2.arb.ca.gov/resources/inhalable-particulate-matter-and-health)

 Question(s) we want to answer: